sagemath/trac_to_gh/Issue 1926.md

 # Issue 1926: [with patch, needs review] fixes for the maple interface

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1926

 Original creator: burcin